 Now, initially, family members were told most of the miners had survived, only to have their hopes dashed a few hours later.

-On Wednesday, the CEO of International Coal Group (ICO) apologized, saying that he understood their grief, anger and incredible pain.
+On Wednesday, the CEO of International Coal Group (Sago Mine in question.

 Wilbur, good to have you.

 WILBUR ROSS, CHAIRMAN, W.L.
 ROSS & COMPANY: Thank you, Neil.